lazarus4/Beforth/architecture/VM.md

 2. Use a function table whose index is the command byte.
 An execution table, in other words.
 3. Use a combination of these: the switch’s default goes to an execution table.

 For the sake of simplicity, speed and flexibility in opcode assignment, option 1 is used.
-Tokens that take immediate data (a variable length byte sequence following the opcode) are placed at the end of the (00-EF) range so that the disassembler easily knows whether or not to display it.
+Tokens that take immediate data (a variable length byte sequence following the opcode) are grouped together so that the disassembler easily knows whether or not to display immediate data.
 Extended opcodes are in the F0-FF range, as per Openboot tradition.
 These take the lower eight bits of the opcode from the next byte in the byte stream.
 They're typically used for words you might not find in an embedded system, such as file access and floating point words.
 These 256-byte pages can be decoded by separate switch statements.

-Rather than have an explosion in the number of opcodes needed to handle small, medium and large literals, only one kind of literal is supported: Variable length.
+Rather than have an explosion in the number of opcodes needed to handle small, medium and large literals, a variable length literal is used by most literal-using opcodes.
 The first byte (byte[0]) of a literal consists of a 3-bit type and a 5-bit k value.
 The types are decoded as follows:

 0. N = k (signed)
 1. N = k (unsigned)